 Timer Running

-Invalid Layout Code
+Invalid Layout Code/No Layout Code Entered

 Only the Start Run button uses this disabled condition and triggers if the Game Layout code in the current run is invalid (it doesn't match the name of a scene in OBS).
 If this is the case, check the current run details in the Run Editor and ensure the Game Layout code matches the next runner's scene code.

-Opening disables on the Opening scene.
+Opening disabled on Opening

-Closing disables on the Closing scene.
+Closing disabled on Closing

-Intermission (Scene Switch Only) disables on the Intermission scene.
+Intermission (Scene Switch Only) disabled on Intermission